The Texas Chain Saw Massacre is a 1974 US horror film by

 most recently shown in central London in 1998 under a licence from Camden Council.
 There is, so far as the Board is aware, no evidence that harm has ever arisen as a consequence of viewing the film.
 For modern young adults, accustomed to the macabre

-heroine in peril is a staple of the cinema since the earliest days.
+peril is a staple of the cinema since the earliest days.
 It is nonetheless legitimate to question the unusual emphasis THE TEXAS CHAIN SAW MASSACRE places on the pursuit of a defenceless and screaming female over such an extended period.
+The Board's

-The Board's conclusion, after careful consideration, was that any possible harm that might arise in terms of the effect upon a modern audience would be more than sufficiently countered by the unrealistic, even absurd, nature of the action itself.
-It is
+conclusion, after careful consideration, was that any possible harm that might arise in terms of the effect upon a modern audience would be more than sufficiently countered by the unrealistic, even absurd, nature of the action itself.
+It is worth

 Hooper's seminal horror film was first seen informally by the BBFC's Secretary, Stephen Murphy, on 27 February 1975.
 Murphy regarded it as a good, well-made film but felt strongly that the level of terrorisation, particularly towards the end of the film,